 In a “hog-catching” event, dogs are put in a pen and timed for how quickly they can attack and pin a feral hog whose tusks have been cut off.
 Handlers may use a breaking stick to pry apart the jaws of the biting dogs.
 The attack on the hog may be fatal.
 In a “hog-baying” event, dogs are timed for how quickly they can corner a hog.
 Injuries can result from dogs biting hogs or defensive hogs throwing dogs in the air.
 Attendees consider the events to be family entertainment.

 - Organized animal fighting is usually a secretive industry and very difficult for law enforcement to infiltrate.
 Accordingly, it is rare for investigators to find a fight in progress.

 - Animal fighting activities attract other serious crimes, such as gambling, drug dealing, weapons offenses and money laundering.
 Children are commonly present at animal fighting events.
 Pet theft to acquire bait animals is also a common byproduct crime.

 - In organized animal fighting cases in which law enforcement officers are able to seize the animals in a raid, there are usually a large number of animals who must be catalogued as evidence, provided with medical treatment, and sheltered during the pendency of the court case.
 Furthermore, security precautions may be necessary at the shelter venue because animals considered to be from “champion bloodlines” are in danger of being stolen.

-- Most animals who have been trained for organized fights are so aggressive that they ultimately must be euthanized.
-However, prosecutors can petition the court to appoint a guardian/special master to act in the animals’ best interests regarding their final disposition.
+- Courts can appoint a guardian/special master to act in the animals’ best interests regarding their final disposition.
 The special master appointed in the Michael Vick dogfighting case secured the placement of 48 dogs who were not euthanized.
 Each state has its own court rules regarding the appointment of special masters.